Posted in Peru on November 24, 2019

 And so the journey begins… The entire team made it safe into Lima, arriving at different hours of the day.
-Some folks came in a few days earlier even, to get some sightseeing done in Moraflores and Barranco before the real work begins.
-We all got together for the first time at noon at the Hotel dining room, where Josh, our DWC team leader gave us a run down of what we can expect in the next few days.
+Some folks came in a few days earlier even, to get some sightseeing done in Miraflores and Barranco before the real work begins.
+We all got together for the first time at noon at the Hotel dining room, where Josh, our DWC team leader gave us a rundown of what we can expect in the next few days.
 We had a great welcome lunch and headed to the City’s centre to check out some of the historic sites, guided by Javier, our official translator/tour guide.

 We got our first real taste of Peruvian life by taking the bus to the historic centre.
 The bus system is actually quite organized and consists of long articulated buses with their own dedicated lanes and transfer stations, similar to what an overland train/metro system would be.
-It as a grueling bus ride, packed to the brim, but enjoyable nonetheless.
+It as a gruelling bus ride, packed to the brim, but enjoyable nonetheless.

 Because some of us hadn’t gotten a chance to exchange dollars to soles, we had to find a currency exchange spot.
 Fortunately, there are a few local government representatives in yellow vests walking around the streets of the Historic Centre with wads of cash exchanging currency with unprepared tourists like us.
 If this sounds sketchy, it’s because it is.
 It felt a bit like a drug deal going down in the middle of the street, except there was police all around us, so it felt safe.